Resolution No. 1- 16

-After the decision on any question, any member who voted with the prevailing side may move to reconsideration of any action prior to adjournment of the current meeting.
+After the decision on any question, any member who voted with the prevailing side may move to reconsider any action prior to the adjournment of the current meeting.
 A motion to reconsider shall require the same number of votes required to adopt an ordinance or resolution.
 After the motion to reconsider has been acted upon, no other motion for reconsideration thereof shall be made without unanimous consent.

-The initial vote determines whether to reconsider the action and, if adopted, the motion the body wishes to reconsider is again before the legislative authority for discussion and a vote after being restated by the Chair.
+The initial vote determines whether to reconsider the prior action and, if adopted, the motion the body wishes to reconsider is before the legislative authority for discussion and a vote after being restated by the Chair.

 RULE 27 – Attendance Required

 The Mayor, Safety/Service Director, Law Director, Auditor and Treasurer, or their designee and/or any other Sub-Department Heads requested by Council shall be required to attend regular and special meetings of the Council.
 They shall be required to answer questions from Council relating to matters of the city under their respective supervision.
 The Mayor and his Directors may participate in the discussion of all questions before the Council.